-NYO Rehearsal Residencies take place all over the UK and last for 8-14 days.
-Members stay in shared or individual bedrooms on campus in a university or school - a far cry from the old days of the NYO, when teenagers were sometimes expected to sleep on a classroom floor and make do.
+NYO rehearsal residencies take place all over the UK and last for 8-14 days.
+Musicians stay in shared or individual bedrooms on campus in a university or school - a far cry from the old days of the NYO, when teenagers were sometimes expected to sleep on a classroom floor and make do.
 Typically the day starts with breakfast at 8am, followed by warm-ups: breathing and stretching exercises that set everyone up for the hours ahead.
 Led by the Support Team, warm-up groups include members from across the orchestra.
 The rest of the day for orchestral musicians might include:

 Each NYO instrument group works with a dedicated leading professional musician for four or five days.
 These focused rehearsals offer the opportunity to break down the finer points of the instrumental parts, and learn specific technique.
 Teamwork is emphasised, particularly in peer exchange sessions, which invite musicians to pool and share knowledge as a section.

 Sections come together for full Strings, Wind, Brass and Percussion rehearsals.